WITH ONE OF THE FOLLOWING OPTIONS

 In 2010, Luke received his CrossFit level 1 certification.
 He is also certified to coach CrossFit Kids, CrossFit Gymnastics, Olympic Lifting, and Goal Setting.

-Luke enjoys spending his free time with his wife of twelve years, Melissa, and their son, Nicolas.
+Luke enjoys spending his free time with his wife of fourteen years, Melissa, and their son, Nicolas.

 CrossFit Level 1